Meme1079/PsychWiki/PsychWiki_Source/Dialogues & Cutscenes Functions.md

 # Song Functions
 ### endSong()
-In case you forced a song end for doing a post-song cutscene or something, this ends the song manually.
+In case you <ins>forced a song end for doing a post-song cutscene or something</ins>, this ends the song manually.

 ### exitSong(skipTransition:Bool)
 Same works with `endSong()` but has an <ins>optional transition</ins>.